nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 These operations are exposed in the `Model` interface as `Model#addTag()`

-Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.
+Given below is an example usage scenario and how the tag mechanism behaves at each step.

 Step 1.
 The user launches the application for the first time.
 The `VersionedELister` will be initialized with the initial address book state, and the `currentStatePointer` pointing to that single address book state.

 Step 2.
 The user executes `Tag 5 good` command to Tag the 5th person in the address book with a new Tag `good`.
 The `Tag` command calls `Model#addTag()`, causing the modified state of the address book after the `Tag 5 good` command executes to be saved in the `eListerStateList`, and the `currentStatePointer` is shifted to the newly inserted address book state.

+### MassOp feature

+#### Implementation

+This MassOp helps to enable `Elister` with an ability to do mass operations on the current filtered list.

+It parses the input and finds whether the command is either `Tag`, `Edit`, `delete_tag`, `delete` command.
+After which it applies the command to everyone in the given list.
+For example, "mass tag verynice"

+Step 1.
+The addressbook parser will parse the input into MassOpCommandParser "tag verynice"

+Step 2.
+MassOpCommandParser will call ElisterParser.parseCommandWithIndex() to figure out which command does it belong to.
+         (Tag, Edit, delete_tag, delete).
+In this case it will return a TagCommandParser

+Step 3.
+The respective CommandParser will parse the command and return the command to be executed.
+In this case
+         TagCommand with "verynice" will be executed.

+Step 4.
+Loop through the list and execute the command.

 --------------------------------------------------------------------------------------------------------------------